Does Parent Stress Affect Baby?

 How to Soothe a Stressed Baby

-What does a stressed baby look like?
-“Some might assume crying is the primary way infants would respond to stress, but this isn't necessarily the case,” says Keim.
-Other ways babies show stress are:
+What does an anxious baby look like?
+“Some might assume crying is the primary way infants would respond to stress, but this isn't necessarily the case,” Keim says.
+Your baby may be stressed if she:

 - Gently put your hand on her head or feet.